Josh-Farkas/Quackhacks-2026/README.md

 Each day, users can:
 - View stress levels over time
 - See body battery trends
-- Review sleep duration and score
 - Visualize gaming sessions directly overlaid on stress graphs

-The weekly summary allows users to:
-- Compare average stress across different games
-- Identify which games correlate with elevated stress
-- See patterns in body battery drain during sessions
-- Evaluate how gaming habits impact overall recovery

 Rather than discouraging gaming our tool provides actionable insight so users can make informed decisions about when and what to play.